 Now what if I told you it's 10 times EASIER to fix 'error 2' if you use Shiko dachi instead of Naihanchi Dachi or Shizentai.
 Maybe 50 times.

 Of course you'll use Shiko Dachi to fix it if you know this...

 ...but the problem is that you don't know all aspects of the punch.
 And then there's the effects of the stances and how that ties back into the punch...

 You'll discover this in detail through "Secrets of Sonobazuki" 👇

-implement these training methods TODAY to work on your sonobazuki
+do these methods TODAY to improve your sonobazuki

 learn why and how to take advantage of heisoku dachi

 Heisoku Dachi is one of those stances that seem to be extremely impractical.
 It is difficult to imagine how that will help your Karate.
 This method is one of the ways Heisoku Dachi can be used.